fastbill/go-finapi-webform2/docs/Task.md

 ### NewTask

-`func NewTask(id string, createdAt time.Time, type_ TaskType, status TaskStatus, payload TaskPayload, ) *Task`
+`func NewTask(id string, createdAt string, type_ TaskType, status TaskStatus, payload TaskPayload, ) *Task`

 NewTask instantiates a new Task object
 This constructor will assign default values to properties that have it defined,